How to Enable the Local Security Policy Editor on Windows 11 Home Edition

 FOR %F IN (“%SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~*.mum”) DO (DISM /Online /NoRestart /Add-Package:”%F”)

-Now you can type Local Security Policy into the Windows taskbar search box, and you should see the shortcut for the tool appear.
+The packages are now fully installed on your Home edition machine.
+Close the command prompt window entirely.
+Now you can type Local Security Policy into the Windows taskbar search box.
+You should see the official shortcut for the tool appear at the top of the menu.

-Then you can simply click on it to open the Local Security Policy in Windows 11 Home edition and take care of all your security needs.
+Then you can simply click on it to open the Local Security Policy in Windows 11 Home edition.
+The interface will load natively just like it does on Windows Pro.
+You now have full access to expand the policy tree and modify your local rules.
+Take care of all your security needs without buying an expensive system upgrade.

 For additional training resources, check out our online IT training courses.